Which city is cheaper, Mamaia or Saint Petersburg?

 The spring brings many poeple to Saint Petersburg as well as Mamaia.

 Saint Petersburg can get quite cold in the spring.
 Saint Petersburg is much colder than Mamaia in the spring.
-The temperature in Saint Petersburg is usually 4°C (40°F) in April, and Mamaia stays around 10°C (51°F).
+The daily temperature in Saint Petersburg averages around 4°C (40°F) in April, and Mamaia fluctuates around 10°C (51°F).

 In the spring, Saint Petersburg often gets around the same amount of sunshine as Mamaia.
 Saint Petersburg gets 180 hours of sunny skies this time of year, while Mamaia receives 180 hours of full sun.